-Canon 6D versus Nikon D7100
+Canon 6D vs Nikon D7100

-The Canon EOS 6D and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in September 2012 and February 2013.
+The Canon EOS 6D and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (D7100) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24 MP.